History at your fingertips

 Ivanhoé Cambridge Circuit

 Ivanhoé Cambridge is a world-class real estate company, which owns a portfolio with some of the most beautiful historic buildings in Montreal.
-Several Ivanhoé Cambridge properties are highlighted in the MTL Urban Museum tours of the McCord Museum app.
+Several Ivanhoé Cambridge properties are highlighted in the Urban tours on the McCord Museum app.

-For a fourth year, Tthe real estate company is partnering with the McCord Museum and inviting visitors to follow a circuit connecting eleven different properties.
+For a fourth year, Tthe real estate company is partnering with the McCord Museum and inviting visitors to follow a circuit connecting nine different properties.
 Ivanhoé Cambridge has selected five points of interest for informative indoor components complementing the use of the application.
-They are located at Complexe Les Ailes, Place Ville Marie, Centre CDP Capital, 1000 de la Gauchetière and Fairmont The Queen Elizabeth.
+They are located at Complexe Les Ailes, Place Ville Marie, Édifice Jacques-Parizeau and Fairmont The Queen Elizabeth hotel.

 To round out the Ivanhoé Cambridge circuit, visitors are also invited to see the Place Montréal Trust and W Montreal Hotel.
 A whole new way to look at downtown Montreal!

 The Art of Magic Circuit

 The Golden Age of Magic (1880-1930) was a significant period for popular entertainment in Montreal.
 From the early 19th to the early 20th century, Montreal was home to nearly fifty theatres and performance halls, many of which presented magic shows.
 Between 1882 and 1934, Montreal welcomed Alexander and Adelaide Herrman, Harry Kellar, Howard Thurston and Harry Blackstone, as well as Houdini and his famous “Water Torture Cell” illusion.

 Step into the past and discover 13 Montreal magic venues!

 Golden Square Mile Circuit

-Since the 19th century, the neighbourhood of the Golden Square Mile has been synonymous with luxury due to its sumptuous mansions as well as department stores, university buildings and luxury hotels, all within the area of Montreal bordered by René-Lévesque Boulevard to the South, Robert-Bourassa Street to the East, Mount-Royal to the North, and Côte Sainte-Catherine Street to the West.
+Since the 19th century, the neighbourhood of the Golden Square Mile has been synonymous with luxury due to its sumptuous mansions as well as department stores, university buildings and luxury hotels, all within the area of Montreal bordered by René-Lévesque Boulevard to the South, Robert-Bourassa Street to the East, Mount-Royal to the North, and Côte-des-Neiges Road to the West.

 Discover the typical architecture of the Golden Square Mile and explore sumptuous mansions built by influential figures of the 19th and 20th centuries, that underwent many transformations.
 You will be surprised by what they are used for today.